Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Many people will tell you that Disney World is the winner — that’s simply because the property has so much to offer in terms of attractions, entertainment, food and accommodations.

-To help you make the most of your Disney vacation, make sure to purchase travel insurance and become a AAA member to get discounts on everyday purchases, from attractions and entertainment to car rentals and hotel booking.
+To help you make the most of your Disney vacation, purchase travel insurance and become a AAA member to get discounts on everyday purchases, from attractions and entertainment to car rentals and hotel booking.